FrameworkComputer/EmbeddedController/zephyr/README.md

 ## native-posix development

 Zephyr can be built to run on your host machine, making it easier to develop and test features.
-This is called the native_posix build.
+This is called the minimal-posix build.

 To build it::